 Y – will only be incremented when a new sub-release of an existing release X is authorized.
 It will contain only the Change Orders that have been authorized for inclusion in this new sub-release.

-Z – will be incremented when documentation only clarifications and/or backward compatibility issues or other deficiency corrections are made in the IIS and/or FRS.
-This number will be reset to 0 when Y is incremented.

-For example, the first release of the Release 2 IIS will be numbered 2.0.0.
-If documentation only clarifications are introduced in the next release of the IIS document it will be numbered 2.0.1.
-If requirements are added to Release 2.0 that require NPAC SMS software changes then the next release of the IIS document will be numbered 2.1.0.
+[Z] – will be utilized and incremented when a new sub-release of an existing Release Y is introduced.

-Starting with Release 3.2, the documentation number of this document will include a "lowercase letter" following the Z designation.
-This "lowercase letter" will essentially serve as a version indicator for the release of the documentation, such that the X.Y.Za will be a unique identifier.
+Starting with Release 5.1.1, the documentation number of this document will include a "lowercase letter" following the Y or Z designation.
+This "lowercase letter" will essentially serve as a revision indicator for the release of the documentation, such that the Release X.Y[.Z] Rev z will be a unique identifier.
 It will be used for both drafts and final versions.

+Example: the convention will be Release 6.0 Rev a, followed by Release 6.0 Rev b, and so on.
+The “lower case letter” shall be reset to “a” when the next “X” or “Y” Release is introduced.

-For example, the first release using this new convention will be 3.2.0a, followed by 3.2.0b, and so on.
-The “lower case letter” shall be reset to ‘a’ when Z is incremented.
+Example: the convention will be Release 5.1.1 Rev a, followed by Release 5.1.1 Rev b, and so on.
+The “lower case letter” shall be reset to ‘a’ when the next “Z” release is introduced.

-This number scheme is intended to make the mapping between NPAC SMS and the FRS and IIS documentation consistent.
+This number scheme is intended to make the mapping among NPAC SMS and the FRS, IIS and XIS documentation consistent.

 Document Version History